Anatomy Of The Eye

 There is a lot of research looking into the best way to treat retinal vein occlusion.
 Various new treatments are being researched.
 For example, steroid injections into the eye (the damaged retina becomes inflamed and steroids may help to reduce inflammation).
 A chemical called vascular endothelial growth factor (VEGF) is released by the damaged retina.
 Research into anti-VEGF drugs is also taking place.
 You should discuss the latest possible treatments fully with your specialist.

 Following a retinal vein occlusion you are likely to be left with some visual loss.
-The extent of the visual loss can vary greatly, depending on the severity and exact site of the vein occlusion.
-Early diagnosis and treatment of retinal vein occlusion and any complications may make a difference to the eventual level of visual loss.
+The extent of the visual loss can vary greatly, depending on the severity and exact site of the occlusion.
+Early diagnosis and treatment, and any possible complications may make a difference to the eventual level of visual loss.
 However, severe vein occlusions can cause permanent visual loss, even if treated very early.

 Can Retinal Vein Occlusion Be Prevented?